tadpole-share/tadpole-share.github.io/hackathon.md

 subtitle: Online hackathon - 23-24 July 2020.
 ---

-## Welcome
-Welcome to the TADPOLE-SHARE Hackathon!
+## Welcome to the TADPOLE-SHARE Hackathon!

 To allow further investigation of the algorithms of the TADPOLE challenge, we initiated a standardized codebase for TADPOLE algorithms: TADPOLE-SHARE.
 We are collecting TADPOLE algorithms in such a way that they can be applied to different test and training data sets.
 The standardized codebase can also serve as an exemplar for future code-sharing initiatives in medical computing.
 Currently, three algorithms are implemented in this codebase.
 The aim of the TADPOLE-SHARE is to extend this collection and to validate the implemented algorithms on an external dataset.